 Connect young people to sustainable technical innovations

-The professional ﬁeld behind the Chemical Technology programme has signalled that their biggest challenge is the recruitment of young, qualified chemical engineers.
-The study programme offered at Saxion (with a high score according to the Elsevier HBO keuzegids) has been well regarded for years.
-Nevertheless, it has also been a problem to get HAVO students interested in this type of education.
+The professional ﬁeld of the chemical technology program indicated at the last professional ﬁeld meeting that the biggest problem is the recruitment of young trained chemical engineers.
+The training (with a high score according to the Elsevier HBO keuzegids) has been well regarded for years, but it has been a problem for years to get HAVO students enthusiastic about this education.
+The profession of chemical engineering is also often very unclear.

-On the other hand, the ﬁeld of work the programme is faced with a gigantic, as people with this specialty are almost always involved in all kinds of current sustainable projects such as the energy transition, hydrogen technology, renewable raw materials, water puriﬁcation, CO2 absorption, nitrogen deposition, etc. These are all very current and pressing problems that require a great deal of work.
-But people who have good technical knowledge and can contribute to these projects are diﬃcult to ﬁnd, as not many people choose this study route.
-The study programme has been struggling with this problem for years.
+Chemistry teachers often do not even know about the existence of the education and deans are inundated with an abundance of training and we are a small education that does not stand out.
+The ﬁeld of work of the program is faced with a gigantic task because they are almost always involved in all kinds of current sustainable projects such as the energy transition, hydrogen technology, renewable raw materials, water puriﬁcation, CO2 absorption, nitrogen deposition.
+These are all very current pressing problems that require a great deal of work.
+But people who have good technical knowledge and can contribute to this, are diﬃcult to ﬁnd by these companies because the education has been so small for so long.
+The education has been struggling with this problem for years.
+How do we reach young people for these exciting jobs?
+Is it because of the naming that might be associated with dirty and diﬃcult?
+The smart solutions semester team is tasked with coming up with a strategic plan on how the program can communicate better with our target group.

 This project contributes to the following Sustainable Development Goals (SDGs):